robur-coop/miragevpn/README.md

 ./_build/default/app/openvpn_config_parser.exe MY-CONFIG-FILE.CONF
 ```

-## Discrepancies between MirageVPN and OpenVPN
+## Discrepancies between MirageVPN and OpenVPN™

-The "verify-x509-name <host> name" in OpenVPN checks by default only the
+The "verify-x509-name <host> name" in OpenVPN™ checks by default only the
 commonName of the subject in the X.509 certificate.
 MirageVPN validates the
 provided host against the set of hostnames in the certificate, namely the union
 of the commonName and the DNS entries in the SubjectAlternativeName extension.

 When using a PKCS#12 file the certificates in it are not used to authenticate
 the remote.
-OpenVPN will use the certificates if (and only if) no "ca" option
+OpenVPN™ will use the certificates if (and only if) no "ca" option
 is specified.
 If it is desired to use the certificates from the PKCS#12 file
 to authenticate the remote the certificates can be added with the "ca" option
 by extracting the certificates with e.g. `openssl pkcs12`.